Dahmer-Open/mailer/README.md

 * **Dominic Fournier** - *Initial work*

-See also the list of[contributors](https://github.com/DominicF96/DO_Mailer/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/DominicF96/DO_Mailer/graphs/contributors) who participated in this project.

 ## License